KronicDeth/intellij-elixir/CONTRIBUTING.md

 | ❔ | the leg did not report its status, so no claim is made either way |

-The status text names the reason: `tests failed` with a count beside it, versus `failed at quoter build` where the counts cover only what ran.
+The status text names the reason: `tests failed` with a count beside it, versus `failed at compile` where the counts cover only what ran.
 For *which* tests failed, follow a row to its `Test Results (...)` check or read the **Failed tests** summary on the leg's own job - the comment deals in counts only.